greggigon/TeamCity-Crowd-Plugin/README.md

 ### Versions

-The plugin was tested with `Teamcity 8.1.1` and `Atlassian Crowd 2.6.1, 2.6.3`.
-Build with `JDK 7 on Mac, Windows and Linux`.
+The plugin was tested with `Teamcity 9.0.2` and `Atlassian Crowd 2.6.1, 2.6.3 and 2.6.7`.
+Build with `JDK 8 on Mac, Windows and Linux`.

 Installation
 ------------